cybrkyd/conky/README.md

 # Conky Ironman

-A beautiful Conky featuring date, time, system info, network status and live crypto prices.
+A nice Conky which displays date, time, system info, live crypto prices and an optional to-do list.

 ## Licences
 Conky Ironman is available under a GPL3 license.
-Nice.